grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-1/README.md

 INSERT 0 1
 INSERT 0 1
 ```
-to suggest the data is loading.
+to suggest the table was created and the data is loading.

 * Finally, in the terminal, you can run `cpdb=# select * from case_info_08282018;` to test if the data was properly loaded.